ldoolitt/vhd2vl/README.md

 resulting Verilog will have compile-time warnings or errors.
 See the comments about vhd2vl-2.1 in the changelog file.

-Doesn't handle functions, procedures, or packages.
+Doesn't handle functions procedures, or packages.
+See above for possible ways to handle packages.

 Doesn't necessarily get clock edge sensitivities right if there is more than one clock in the list.